Hannes-Soosaar/literary-lions/README.md

   1. install the latest version of Docker from the developer https://docs.docker.com/desktop/install/linux-install/

   2. create the image by entering to the terminal in the folder where the Docker file named "Dockerfile" is:

         $ docker build -t lions:1.0 .

   3. to run the created image on port 8080 run the following command in the terminal

      $  docker run -p 8080:8080 lions:1.0

-The app is now running and can be accessed on with your browser navigating to localhost:8080
+The app is now running and can be accessed with your browser navigating to localhost:8080

 # Credits and Bugs